-Vegemite\ has become so identified with Australia that there has been a tongue-in-cheek proposal of its label as the new national flag.
+Vegemite has become so identified with Australia that there has been a tongue-in-cheek proposal of its label as the new national flag.

-More recently Vegemite\ has seen innovation with the launch of a Vegemite\ 'Snackabouts' variant in 1999 which couples Vegemite\ with biscuits in a portable format.
-In 2003 Vegemite\ broke the mould with the permanent ranging of the 'Vegemite\ Tube' travel pack and the munchable
+Vegemite has seen innovation with the launch of a Vegemite 'Snackabouts' variant in 1999 which offers Vegemite with biscuits in a portable format.
+In 2003 Vegemite broke the mould with the permanent ranging of the 'Vegemite Tube' travel pack, 2007 sees the launch of a new range and sizes with wraparound labels.